rossgk2/physmath/README.md

 This definition says "force is that which changes the conserved quantity of motion".
 How profound!

-On the more logical end of things, we have the idea of *duality*, which is just the realization that when we have a function $f$ acting on an input $x$ in the expression
+And on the more logical end of things, we have the idea of *duality*, which is just the realization that when we have a function $f$ acting on an input $x$ in the expression

 $$
 f(x),